 • I experience a high quality environment if the organisation provides the premises.

-The Care Inspectorate is changing the way it inspects the quality of care and support to reflect the new Health and Social Care Standards.
-Since the 1 April implementation date, they have been referring to these new standards in all of their scrutiny and improvement work.
-They are now developing new inspection frameworks and models which reflect the ambition of the new standards, and the focus on experiences and outcomes.
+The Care Inspectorate is changing the way it inspects the quality of care and support to reflect the Health and Social Care Standards.
+Since the 1 April implementation date, they have been referring to these standards in all of their scrutiny and improvement work.
+They are now developing inspection frameworks and models which reflect the ambition of the standards, and the focus on experiences and outcomes.
 They have committed to doing this incrementally, and with the involvement of people who experience, provide, and commission care and support.
-They want their approaches to support robust, evidence-based self-evaluation and will work during 2018/19 to build the capacity for this.
+They want their approaches to support robust, evidence-based self-evaluation.